erinosb/2020_DSCI512_RNAseq/README.md

 ----
 ## The Execute script

-The **execute_RNAseq_pipeline.sbatch** script will be used to submit the analyze script to the job sharing utility on SUMMIT called SLURM.
+The **execute_RNAseq_pipeline.sbatch** script will be used to submit the analyze script to the **job batch manager** called **SLURM**.
 This will put your analyze script in the queue and specify how it should be run on the supercomputer system.

 For more background on SLURM:
   * [JOB SUBMISSIONS ON SUMMIT](https://curc.readthedocs.io/en/latest/running-jobs/batch-jobs.html)